-Leanne McLean was appointed Tasmania’s Commissioner for Children and Young People in November 2018.
-Her role is to promote the rights and wellbeing of Tasmanian children and young people—including ensuring that their rights are considered and promoted by adults when making decisions that may affect children.
+Leanne McLean is a Tasmanian from the deep south of the state.
+She was appointed Tasmania’s Commissioner for Children and Young People in November 2018.
+Her role is to promote the rights and wellbeing of Tasmanian children and young people—including ensuring that their rights are considered and respected by adults when making decisions that may affect children.

 AUSTRALIAN AND NEW ZEALAND CHILDREN’S COMMISSIONERS AND GUARDIANS